grandady/superstore/README.md

 	Total_Profits DESC
 ````

+**Answer:** The top profitable states are New York City, which had the highest total sales of $256,368.16 and total profits of $62,036.98 with a profit margin of 24.2%; Los Angeles, which recorded total sales of $175,851.34, total profits of $30,440.76, and a profit margin of 17.31%; Seattle, which achieved total sales of $119,540.74, total profits of $29,156.10, and a profit margin of 24.39%; and Detroit, which, as the fourth highest, reported total sales of $42,446.94, total profits of $13,181.79, and a profit margin of 31.05%.

 **LOWEST PERFORMING CITIES**

-**Objective:** The objective of identifying the lowest performing cities is to determine which cities generate the least financial performance,
+**Objective:** The objective of identifying the lowest-performing cities is to determine which cities generate the least financial performance,

 ````sql
 -- Lowest Performing Cities